+29. Sector All Services Sectors

+Sub-Sector

+Industry Classification

-Type of Reservation: National Treatment (Articles 10.3) Performance Requirements (Articles 10.5) Senior Management and Boards of Directors (Articles 10.6)
+Type of Reservation National Treatment (Articles 10.3) Performance Requirements (Articles 10.5) Senior Management and Boards of Directors (Articles 10.6)

-Description: Korea reserves the right to adopt or maintain any measure with respect to the conservation and restoration of cultural heritage and properties, including the excavation, appraisal, or dealing of cultural heritage and properties
+Description Korea reserves the right to adopt or maintain any measure relating to investments in services sectors subject to the condition that they do not violate the obligations under the Services Chapter.